-5.1.1 Model evaluation based on statistical analysis.
+5.1.1 Model evaluation based on statistical analysis

-Table.
-1, shows the statistical analysis results.
+Table 1 shows the statistical analysis results.
 In this table N is the number of stations that measure each pollutant.
-The table also shows the Fraction of predictions within the factor of two (FAC2), Mean Bias (MB), Normalised Mean Bias (NMB), Root Mean Squared Error (RMSE), Coefficient of correlation (R), and Index of Agreement (IOA).
+The table also shows the fraction of predictions within a factor of 2 (FAC2), mean bias (MB), normalized mean bias (NMB), root mean squared error (RMSE), coefficient of correlation (R), and index of agreement (IOA).

 In general, model 6 (Median), which is the model that uses the ensemble technique of other models, gives the lowest error average (RMSE), the highest Pearson correlation coefficient (R), and the highest agreement between imputed and observed concentrations (IOA) for O3, PM{2.5}, and PM10.
-However, NO2 shows different behaviour with model 2 (CA+ENV) achieving slightly higher performance with an increase of the correlation coefficient (by 0.049) and decrease of error average (by 0.826) compared to model 6 (Median).
-The Model Bias (MB) for model 2 is 50% higher than that of model 6.
-NO2 shows local patterns, as it is concentrated where it is emitted in urban areas and near to the roadside.
-Adding to that NO2 is shorter lived than other pollutants and shows greater spatial variability, with concentrations being strongly influenced by the environment type (e.g. roadside, urban background, rural).
+However, NO2 shows different behaviour, with model 2 (CA+ENV) achieving slightly higher performance with an increase in the correlation coefficient (by 0.049) and decrease in error average (by 0.826) compared to model 6 (Median).
+The model bias (MB) for model 2 is 50 % higher than that of model 6.
+NO2 shows local patterns, as it is concentrated where it is emitted in urban areas and near the roadside.
+Adding to that, NO2 is shorter-lived than other pollutants and shows greater spatial variability, with concentrations being strongly influenced by the environment type (e.g. roadside, urban background, rural).
 This changes the NO2 concentrations from one location to another based on the environmental type (CenterForCities, 2020).

-All the selected models performed well, with 71-89 % of their imputations falling within a factor of two of the observed concentrations as shown in the FAC2 values in Table.
-1. According to Dick Derwent and Murrells (2010), an air quality model minimum requirement is that the FAC2 value is higher than 0.50 and NMB values should be in the range between -0.2 and +0.2.
+All the selected models performed well, with 71 %-89 % of their imputations falling within a factor of 2 of the observed concentrations as shown in the FAC2 values in Table 1.
+According to Derwent et al. (2010), an air quality model minimum requirement is that the FAC2 value is higher than 0.50 and NMB values should be in the range between -0.2 and +0.2.
 Both are met by our models.
-MNB measures if the model under or over predict, as it estimates the difference between the mean observed and imputed concentrations.
-Negative MMB means that the model under-predict and vice versa.
+NMB measures if the model underpredicts or overpredicts, as it estimates the difference between the mean observed and imputed concentrations.
+Negative NMB means that the model underpredicts and vice versa.
 All the models have very small biases.

-5.1.2 Model evaluation based on Taylor's diagram analysis.
+5.1.2 Model evaluation based on Taylor diagram analysis

-We use Taylor's diagram to analyse three main statistics: correlation coefficient R, the standard deviation (sigma) and the root-mean-square error (centred).
-These statistics can be plotted on one (2D) graph which can be represented through the Law of Cosines (Taylor, 2001).
+We use a Taylor diagram to analyse three main statistics: correlation coefficient R, the standard deviation (sigma), and the root mean square error (centred).
+These statistics can be plotted on one (2D) graph, which can be represented through the law of cosines (Taylor, 2001).

 The standard deviation represents the variability between modelled and observed concentrations.
-The observed variability is plotted on the x-axis.
+The observed variability is plotted on the x axis.
 The magnitude of the variability is measured as the radial distance from the plot's origin.
 The black dashed line shows this for the observed value.
-The grey lines are isopleths for the correlation coefficient (R) as indicated by the arc shaped axis; the correlation increases along the arc towards the x-axis.
-The centred root-mean square error (RMS) is represented by the concentric brown dashed lines.
-The furthest the points/models are from the observed value the worst performance they have (Carslaw and Ropkins, 2012).
-Fig. 1 shows Taylor Diagram plots for all models with all pollutants.
+The grey lines are isopleths for the correlation coefficient (R) as indicated by the arc-shaped axis; the correlation increases along the arc towards the x axis.
+The centred root mean square error (RMSE) is represented by the concentric brown dashed lines.
+The further the points or models are from the observed value, the worse performance they have (Carslaw and Ropkins, 2012).
+Figure 1 shows Taylor diagram plots for all models with all pollutants.